cjoakim/azure-cosmosdb-sdk-examples/pg/design.md

 - See the above Citus docs on best practices:
   - **Partition distributed tables by a common tenant_id column**
     - data is horizontally scaled/partitioned
+    - high cardinality
+    - even distribution
+    - do not choose a date or timestamp as the distribution column
   - **Convert small cross-tenant tables to reference tables**
     - these are distributed/copied to all nodes in the cluster
   - **Restrict filter all application queries by tenant_id**